Mastering Terminal Value Calculation in Discounted Cash Flow (DCF) Analysis

 The perpetuity growth rate is typically between the historical inflation rate of 2-3% and the historical GDP growth rate of 4-5%.
 If you assume a perpetuity growth rate in excess of 5%, you are basically saying that you expect the company’s growth to outpace the economy’s growth forever.

 The perpetuity growth method is not used as frequently in practice due to the difficulty in estimating the perpetuity growth rate and determining when the company achieves steady-state.
-However, the perpetuity growth rate implied using the terminal multiple method should always be calculated to check the validity of the terminal mutiple assumption.
+However, the perpetuity growth rate implied using the terminal multiple method should always be calculated to check the validity of the terminal multiple assumption.

 While the TV may be calculated using either one of these methods, it is extremely important to cross-check the resulting valuation using the other method.
 For this purpose, it is important to calculate the perpetuity growth rate implied by the terminal value calculated using the terminal multiple method, or calculate the terminal multiple implied by the terminal value calculated using the perpetuity growth method.